4 years ago by chalst

 Do you think Java could have become this big if it wasn't teached at so many universities at the entry level?

-3 hours ago by brson
+4 years ago by brson

 Having so many students involved in Rust was huge.
 Definitely the most rewarding thing about working on Rust was seeing students get involved, grow, then turn that experience into a career, while seeding the industry with Rust talent.

-6 hours ago by jxf
+4 years ago by jxf

 I confess I'm pretty ignorant about the history and origins of Rust, and it's not something I tend to investigate deeply for a lot of my tools.